 In the region of the Vega

-In 2007, some the original lands that belonged to the Cortijo del Pino, were put back into use, with certified organic productions producing agriculture that is sustainable, and respectful to the environment, making our contribution to healthy eating.
-In 2009 we planted 30 acres of fruit trees: apples, pears, plums and apricots, with the idea of offering a variety of fruit throughout the summer and supplying local markets.
-It was in 2011, as an integrant part of the ecological producers and consumers association, Vergel de la Vega, we marketed our products to different consumer groups in the city and participate in the Ecomercado of Granada that is held on the first Saturday of each month.
+In 2009, we planted 2 hectares of fruit trees: apple, pear, plum and apricot trees, with the idea of having a variety of fruit throughout the summer and supplying local markets.
+Since 2011, as an integral part of an association of organic producers and consumers, El Vergel de la Vega, we market our products to different consumer groups in the city and participate in the Ecomercado de Granada, a local organic market, which is held on the first and third Saturday of every month.

 In the future

-It is our goal to make each and every day our property more sustainable, and to continue to grow in accordance with our existing resources, taking care of what we have and valuing all of this heritage that we have been so fortunate to manage.
+It is our aim to make our farm more sustainable every day and to continue to grow in accordance with the existing resources, taking care of them and revaluing all this heritage that we have been so fortunate to manage.

 The building is listed as an architectural element of interest in the province of Granada and is included in the book on large farms in Andalusia published by the Regional Department of Public Works and Transport, titled “Cortijos, haciendas y lagares.
 Arquitectura de las grandes explotaciones agrarias de Andalucía”, 2003.
 The lime tree next to the cistern is also catalogued by the Junta de Andalucía and is included in its publication “Especies singulares de Andalucía” (Singular Species of Andalusia).